77EducationalLabs/77-foundry-template/README.md

 </div>
 <br>

-We believe that Education and Security are Web3's main challenges, and we decided to solve them.
+We believe that education and security are Web3's main challenges, and we decided to solve them.
 To do so, we offer hands-on Institutional Training and on-demand courses in Portuguese.
-These courses approach the learning process with a security-first mindset, ensuring students will receive the market best practices to become solid professionals to tackle all challenges the ecosystem may face.
+These courses approach the learning process with a security-first mindset, ensuring students receive the market best practices to become solid professionals to tackle all challenges the ecosystem may face.

 This repository is part of this goal.